-Why should the criminals try to break into a residence when in a lot of cases they can get the occupants to easily open the doors and come to them?
-As you read this now what would you do if someone crashed into your car; go outside and see what had happened, now you can be kidnapped and the bad guys have access to your house.
-A lot of houses have their electric mains outside, same in places where generators are use, so if the criminals cut the power what will most people do; go out and investigate.
-Sever the connecting to most people satellite TV and what will they do, go outside and check the dish.
-See the pattern, so do the criminals!
+Why would criminals try to break into a residence when in a lot of cases they can easily get the occupants to open the doors themselves?
+Think about it, what would you do right now if someone crashed into your car?
+Would you go outside and see what had happened?
+Now you’re in a position to be kidnapped and the bad guys have access to your house.
+A lot of houses have their electric mains outside, the same goes for generators.
+So, if the criminals cut the power, what will most people do; go out and investigate?
+Sever the connection to most peoples satellite TV and they will go out and check the dish.
+See the pattern?
+So do the criminals!

 By: Orlando Wilson